Quran Vs Hadith :: did they reach us the same way (people

 "zulafan" means "proximities / near parts" thus the

-links back to what was said previously, thus it can easily
+directly links back to what was said previously, thus it

-he contradicts his position.
-In the original article he cites
+response he contradicts his position.
+In the original

-though 20:130 has already mentioned Fajr previously, according
+and Isha even though 20:130 has already mentioned Fajr

 emphasis" to what came before it and is not something